Peter Jackson: This Scotland team are a serious item

 The formal end to the most one-sided British fixture in the ridiculed one theory and obliterated another.
 The neutrals who tended to dismiss the Scots’ winning start against as nothing more than a flash in the Six Nations pan are a lot wiser this morning.

-And those in who kept talking their team up as potential champions will wake up nursing a heavy dose of reality.
-That means finishing fourth at best, a scenario which appeared with painful clarity to those of us who spent November peering through the confusion swirling around the autumn series.
+And those in Wales who kept talking their team up as potential champions will wake up nursing a heavy dose of reality.
+That means finishing fourth at best, a scenario which appeared with painful clarity to those of us who spent November peering through the confusion swirling around the series.

 Finn Russell was a 14-year-old schoolboy in Stirling the last time Scotland beat Wales.
 Tommy Seymour had still to complete the long haul from Nashville to via Belfast and Tim Visser had only just made the shorter journey from his native Holland.